dweb-camp-2019/meshnet/prodnet/README.md

 ### MikroTik OmniTIK 5 PoE ac (Outdoor Omnidirectional)

-TODO
+1. Connect your computer to one of the LAN ethernet ports of the MikroTik device and configure the static IP `192.168.88.100` on the local network interface

+1. SSH into the device with `ssh admin@192.168.88.1`

+1. Ensure the device has fresh configurations, run `/system reset-configuration` if needed

+1. Run [omnitik/omnitik-ap.rsc](omnitik/omnitik-ap.rsc) after replacing the `ADMIN_PASSWORD`

 ### MikroTik mANTBox 15s (Outdoor Sector)

+1. Connect the MikroTik device to a router with a DHCP server

+1. Connect your computer to the router (not to the access point of the MikroTik device, otherwise configuration scripts will not fully execute whenever a command resets the access point)

-1. Connect device to a router with a DHCP server and scan for the IP address of the mANTBox 15s with a tool like `nmap`
+1. Scan for the IP address of the MikroTik device with a tool like `nmap` or `arp-scan`

 1. SSH into the device with `ssh admin@IP_ADDRESS`